 one of the six centres of research excellence in the National Institute of Education of Singapore.
 Our consultants are Professors Edward Deci and Richard Ryan, the creators of Self-Determination Theory and founders of the Rochester Human Motivation Laboratory.
 Research at MERL focuses primarily on motivational issues in education and sports, guided primarily by the Self-Determination Theory and other major motivational theories such as the Achievement Goal Theory.

 Our international advisory panel, international faculty, local faculty, as well as graduate students have been growing steadily since the establishment of the laboratory.
 We now have a total of 13 renowned professors in our international advisory panel, and a total of 7 international faculty members.

-We are led by Professor John Wang and Associate Professor Liu Woon Chia, and is advised by Professor Tan Oon Seng, the Director of the National Institute of Education.
+We are led by Professor John Wang and Associate Professor Liu Woon Chia, and is advised by Professor Tan Oon Seng.
 There are also several other core faculty members and full-time research staff in MERL.

 is primarily to translate research findings on motivation into practical guides for teachers and practitioners in Singapore for application in schools.
 We also regularly organise conferences and seminars as a platform for knowledge sharing on the latest research in various fields related to motivation.